GeoPlatform/client-api/api.md

 ## ItemService
 [GeoPlatform.ItemService](src/shared/item-service.js) is a base class from which implementations exist that allow interacting with GeoPlatform model objects such as Maps, Layers, Services, etc.
-Included with the Map Core's main build file are implementations of ItemService which use jQuery to perform AJAX requests against the GeoPlatform API.
+Included with the the library's main build file are implementations of ItemService which use jQuery to perform AJAX requests against the GeoPlatform API.

 - [JQueryItemService](src/shared/item-service-jquery.js) - extension of ItemService, base class using jQuery